giuliodondi/kOS-Shuttle_OPS1/README.md

 - Intact aborts can be triggered either manually or automatically
 - **Remember that the abort selectors and buttons are inactive until after SRB separation**
 - Manually, you can select an available mode from the GUI menu and then press the red _ABORT_ button to activate it
-- In case of an engine failure, you have 10 seconds to select a manual abort, after which the program will automatically activate an abort mode
-  - The automatic intact abort logic is: ATO-TAL-RTLS in this order of preference, based on availability
   - You can manually activate an abort even without an engine failure, guidance will work just the same
+- In case of an engine failure, the abort logic is automatic unless TAL is available, because it's the only mode that overlaps with others and that requires manual input to select a TAL site.
+You have 10 seconds to choose a site and manually activate TAL before guidance does it for you

 <p align="center">
   <img src="https://github.com/giuliodondi/kOS-Shuttle_OPS1/blob/master/Ships/Script/Shuttle_OPS1/images/intact_modes.png" width="700" >